 And prepare to pay them.
 But not more.
 Verify the price of the trip before getting in the taxi.
 There's no need to be taken advantage of, Rick reminded us.
-Sometimes the going rate can even be such a great rate that you might choose to take a taxi much farther than you initially imagined affordable.
+And sometimes the going rate can even be such a great rate that you might choose to take a taxi much farther than you initially imagined affordable.

 Consider a Cruise?

-I know.
 We are not people who would typically consider going on a cruise.

 So imagine our surprise to hear Rick discussing cruises.

-He shared some reasons, like...some people have bucket lists, but not enough time or money to check them all off the list.
+He shared other reasons, like...some people have bucket lists, but not enough time or money to check them all off the list.
 But if they cruise, one can wake up each morning in a new location, affordably, without repeated flight/hotel costs.